2018 Annual Report

 High‐8 videotapes which he recorded in Ghana in 1993, one of which contains an

 interview with Saka Acquaye.
-Joe Gardiner at NHF will make digital masters from these
+Joe Gardiner at NHF has made digital masters from these

-recordings.
-Skip also provided significant photographs of Arthur and Ione performing
+Skip Burton also provided significant photographs of Arthur and Ione performing

 Adam and Eve (Temptation), reproduced below.